Tom Cherones

-Thomas Harry Cherones, Jr. (/tʃʌˈroʊnɛs/ chə-ROH-ness; born September 11, 1939) is an American director and producer of several TV series.
-He is best known for his work on Seinfeld, where he directed 81 of the 86 episodes of the first five seasons.
+Thomas Harry Cherones Jr. (/tʃʌˈroʊnɛs/ chə-ROH-ness; September 11, 1939 – January 5, 2026) was an American television director and producer.
+He directed 81 of the 86 episodes of the first five seasons of Seinfeld.
 For his work directing the series, he won a Directors Guild of America Award, and a Primetime Emmy Award as producer.

-Early life
+Early life and education

-Cherones was born and raised in Tuscaloosa, Alabama, where his father, Tom Cherones, Sr. operated a radio and television repair shop.
+Cherones was born on September 11, 1939, in Tuscaloosa, Alabama, where he was also raised.
+His father, Tom Cherones Sr. operated a radio and television repair shop there.
 His grandfather was a Greek immigrant.
 His mother was Hazel Belle Hyche.
 He has a younger brother, Bill Cherones, who also worked in Hollywood.

 Cherones graduated from the University of New Mexico in 1961 with a bachelor's degree in journalism and received a master's degree in telecommunications from the University of Alabama in 1966.
 From 1961 to 1965, he was a lieutenant in the United States Navy.

 Television career

 Cherones began working in educational television while a student at the University of Alabama and later produced and directed programs for WQED in Pittsburgh.
-His first work after moving to Hollywood in 1975 was as a production manager for General Hospital.
+His first work after moving to Hollywood in 1975 was as a production manager for General Hospital and Welcome Back Kotter.

 I had done a lot of work in various jobs before I got to Seinfeld, and they pretty much all looked the same.
 As a producer and director, I was in a position to make this one look different.
 Larry and Jerry asked me early on, “Can we do this?
 Can we do that?”
 I said, “We can do anything.
 You write it and I’ll shoot."

 — Tom Cherones, interview with The Hollywood Reporter.

-Cherones began as a television director on My Sister Sam in the 1980s.
+Cherones worked as a television producer and/or director on Growing Pains, My Sister Sam, and Annie McGuire in the 1980s.
 In the 1990s, he directed and produced Seinfeld (81 episodes) and NewsRadio (56 episodes).
 His work on Seinfeld won him praise as well as an Emmy, a DGA Award and a Golden Globe Award.
-Cherones also worked on Welcome Back Kotter, Caroline in the City, Annie McGuire, and Ellen.